MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-low-bandwidth.md

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens, showing the Poor Network notification and the Share Snapshot option on the HoloLens device screen.](./media/03.16-call-snapshot-poor-connection-tip.png "Share")

-4. The technician is instructed on how to use the **Snapshot tool**.
+4. The technician is instructed on how to use the **Snapshot** tool.

     ![Screenshots of Dynamics 365 Remote Assist on HoloLens , showing the tooltip on HoloLens that prompts the technician to share a snapshot.](./media/03.17-call-snapshot-camera.png "Tool Tip")